U.S. Route 30 in Pennsylvania: West Virginia to Pittsburgh

 US 30 enters Pennsylvania from West Virginia in Beaver County, heading east along the two-lane undivided Lincoln Highway.
 The road passes through rural areas and comes to an intersection with Pennsylvania Route 168 (PA 168) south of Hookstown, where it briefly becomes a divided highway.
 US 30 continues as an undivided road, turning northeast and then southeast before it comes to a junction with the western terminus of PA 151.
 The road heads southeast and crosses PA 18 in Harshaville.

 The route passes through Raccoon Creek State Park, where it turns south and crosses Raccoon Creek.
 The road leaves the state park and curves to the southeast.

 US 30 enters Allegheny County and continues east along the Lincoln Highway, reaching Clinton.
 Here, the route turns to the southeast and comes to an interchange with the PA 576 toll road to the southwest of Pittsburgh International Airport, where the route briefly becomes a divided highway.
 The road continues southeast and reaches Imperial, where it passes under the Montour Trail.

-US 30 heads into developed areas, crossing Steubenville Pike, and comes to a partial cloverleaf interchange with the US 22 freeway, where US 30 heads east for a concurrency with US 22 and PA 978 continues southeast.
-US 22/US 30 run east as a four-lane freeway through suburban areas, coming to a partial cloverleaf interchange with Oakdale Road that serves Hankey Farms.
+US 30 heads into developed areas, crossing Steubenville Pike, and comes to a partial cloverleaf interchange with the US 22 freeway, where US 30 heads east in concurrency with US 22, and PA 978 begins (running southeast).
+US 22/US 30 runs east as a four-lane freeway through suburban areas, coming to a partial cloverleaf interchange with Oakdale Road that serves Hankey Farms.
 Farther east, the freeway has a westbound exit and eastbound entrance with McKee Road that provides access to Oakdale to the south.

 From here, US 22/US 30 turns east-northeast and reaches an interchange that connects to Old Steubenville Pike, Bayer Road, and Montour Church Road.
-The freeway comes to an interchange with Interstate 376 (I-376), where US 22/US 30 heads southeast concurrent with I-376 and PA 60 continues east (south) at-grade along a four-lane divided highway.
+The freeway comes to an interchange with Interstate 376 (I-376), where US 22/US 30 heads southeast concurrent with I-376, and PA 60 begins by heading east (south) at-grade on a four-lane divided highway.